Darakhsh1999/PyGEMM/README.md

 ![image2](threading_bench.png)

 Matrix multiplication using <code>multiprocessing</code> module.
-Computation time is increasing with increasing number of worker processes meaning overhead time outweighs the gains from parallelization.
+Computation time is increasing with increasing number of worker processes meaning overhead time outweighs the gains from parallelization for smaller $N$ but for $N=128$ $P=12,8$ perform better than $P = 3,4,6$.

 ![image3](multiprocess_bench.png)